Prevalence of Anxiety and Depression Symptoms among Post Bariatric Surgery Patients in Baghdad-Iraq

 Objectives: Estimate the rates of anxiety and depression among post-operative bariatric surgery patients.

-Methods: A cross-sectional study on 61 patients was conducted at the bariatric clinic in the Gastroenterology and Hepatology Baghdad teaching hospital and the Private Nursing Home Hospital in Medical city, Baghdad-Iraq from 1st of April to the 30th of December 2021.
-Generalized Anxiety Assessment – 7 (GAD-7) Scale, and Patient Health Questionnaire – 9 (PHQ-9) scale were applied to assess these conditions.
+Methods: A cross-sectional study on 61 patients was conducted at the bariatric clinic in the Gastroenterology and Hepatology Baghdad teaching hospital and the Private Nursing Home Hospital in Medical City, Baghdad, Iraq, from the 1st of April to the 30th of December 2021.
+Generalised Anxiety Assessment–7 (GAD-7) Scale and Patient Health Questionnaire–9 (PHQ-9) scale were applied to assess these conditions.

 Results: The prevalence of depression among the studied patients was 32.8%, while the prevalence of anxiety was 44.3%.
-Marital status, diabetes mellitus, post-operative BMI, and past psychiatric history were significantly associated with depression, P value < 0.05.
-Chronic diseases (diabetes mellitus and hypertension), post-operative BMI,nd psychiatric history were significantly associated with anxiety, P value<0.05.
+Marital status, diabetes mellitus, post-operative BMI, and past psychiatric history were significantly associated with depression.
+Chronic diseases (diabetes mellitus and hypertension), post-operative BMI, and psychiatric history were significantly associated with anxiety.

 Received May.
 2023